-He has twice been an examiner in a Chapter 11 case, and frequently serves as a mediator of bankruptcy-related disputes.
+He has been an examiner in two Chapter 11 cases, and frequently serves as a mediator of bankruptcy-related disputes.

-Marc is nationally recognized as a leading municipal bankruptcy lawyer by such publications as Chambers USA and Legal500.
-In 2009 and in 2015, he was selected as one of the “Dealmakers of the Year” by The American Lawyer for his roles in the Vallejo and the Stockton Chapter 9 cases, respectively.
-He has been named by the Daily Journal as one of California’s Top 100 Lawyers four times, including in 2013, and was selected by the Daily Journal as one of California’s Top 25 Municipal Lawyers in 2011, 2012 and 2013 for his work in the Chapter 9 representation of Stockton and Vallejo.
+Marc is nationally recognized as a leading municipal bankruptcy lawyer by such publications as Chambers USA and Legal 500.
+In the 2022 California Bankruptcy/Restructuring category of Chambers USA, comments included the statement that clients regard Marc as having “a brilliant mind and ability to provide the best solution in complex dealings.
+He can break that brilliance down into understandable information for clients."
+In 2020, Legal 500 inducted Marc into their Hall of Fame, which recognizes lawyers at the pinnacle of the profession.
+In 2009 and 2015, he was selected as one of the “Dealmakers of the Year” by The American Lawyer for his roles in the Vallejo and the Stockton Chapter 9 cases, respectively.
+He has been named by the Daily Journal as one of California’s Top 100 Lawyers four times, and was selected by the Daily Journal as one of California’s Top 25 Municipal Lawyers in 2011, 2012 and 2013 for his work in the Chapter 9 representations of Stockton and Vallejo.
 In 2012, he was named one of the “California Attorneys of the Year” by California Lawyer, the magazine of the State Bar.

-Marc frequently lectures on bankruptcy, insolvency and corporate reorganization topics.
-He has spoken to numerous bar associations as well as to in-house counsel and business people at large corporations such as Wells Fargo Bank, Goldman Sachs, Mitsubishi Electric America and Lend Lease.
-Marc is a conferee of the National Bankruptcy Conference, is the Chair of the Board of Regents of the American College of Bankruptcy, and is a past president of the California Bankruptcy Forum.
+Marc frequently lectures on bankruptcy, insolvency and corporate and municipal reorganization topics.
+He has spoken to numerous bar associations as well as to in-house counsel and business people at corporations such as The Bank of New York Mellon, Goldman Sachs, Mitsubishi Electric America, Moody’s and Morgan Stanley.
+Marc is a conferee of the National Bankruptcy Conference, is a past Chair of the American College of Bankruptcy and is a past president of the California Bankruptcy Forum.
 He has served as a guest lecturer at the U.C.
 Davis School of Law, Stanford Law School, the Pacific McGeorge School of Law, the University of Washington School of Law and the University of Southern California Law Center.